petrchpetr/flask-sessionstore/docs/index.rst

                               environment variable or the local config if not set.
 ``SESSION_DYNAMODB_TABLE``    The name of the table in DyanmoDB to store session
                               data.
 Default is "sessions".
+``SESSION_DYNAMODB_ENDPOINT_URL``   The endpoint url for connecting to Dynamo.
+Uses
+                                    region default if not set.
+Particularly useful for testing with local dynamodb.
 ============================= ==============================================

 Basically you only need to configure ``SESSION_TYPE``.